 If you have chosen ‘Varnish Caching’ you need to complete all the configurations.
 See here for more setting details.

-The cache management includes at least three main actions:
+The cache management includes at least 3 main actions that you can do via command line:

 Firstly, log in to Magento server as the Magento file system owner.